melizalab/django-bird-colony/README.md

 #### Required steps:

 1. Edit species records in the `Species` table.
-The `starter_kit.json` file will create a record for zebra finches.
+The `bird_colony_starter_kit` fixture will create a record for zebra finches.
 The `code` field is used to give animals their names, so if you have zebra finches and use `zebf` as your code, your birds will be named `zebf_red_1` and so forth.
 2. Edit and add locations to the `Locations` table.
 You need to have at least one location created.
 The main use for this field is to allow you to find where a bird is by looking at the last event.
 3. Edit and create new event types in the `Status codes` table.
 Common event types include `hatched`, `added`, `moved`, `died`, `used for anatomy`, etc. For each status code, indicate whether it adds or removes a bird from the colony.
 When you create an event that removes a bird, it will appear as no longer alive.
 The `hatched` event is special, because if you add a bird to the database using the `Add new bird` view using this code, the system will require you to enter the bird's parents.
 (If you don't know the bird's parents, you can always create it manually in the admin interface)